chmartin/chmartin.github.io/_posts/2019-03-25-EPL-NN-to-Predict-Goals.md

 Before going to my standard open questions to the readers.
 I am starting a new piece at the end where I list 3 ways that someone could make what I show here better.

 1. Do a quantitative study of the NN settings: I did most of my work with experimentation and qualitative assessment.
-But as you can see NN have many tunable and adjustable parameters that could be evaluated.
+But as you can see NN have many tuneable and adjustable parameters that could be evaluated.
 2. Add more players: It is clear to me that doing any serious kind of projection will require many more player records.
 One could dip into the lower leagues in England, or obtain inputs from other European leagues.
 I didn't dare to look at careers longer than 6 seasons because of the player drop-off.
 3. Outlier protections: As I said the number of outliers in this dataset is non-zero.
 They were a small fraction and I don't think they were a huge factor in my training.
 However, to do this on a 'production' level one would need to treat these better.